-The health care law stops insurance companies from limiting yearly or lifetime coverage expenses for essential health benefits.
+The health care law stops insurance companies from limiting yearly or lifetime coverage expenses for

 Insurance companies can’t set a dollar limit on what they spend on essential health benefits for your care during the entire time you’re enrolled in that plan.

 Insurance companies can’t set a yearly dollar limit on what they spend for your coverage.
-This is true for plan years or policy years starting January 1, 2014 or later.

 Protections against annual limits apply to most health plans, but they don’t apply to grandfathered individual health plans.
 Check your plan’s materials to find out if your health plan is grandfathered.

 Are there any exceptions I should know about?

 Insurance companies can still put yearly or lifetime dollar limits on spending for health care services that aren't considered essential health benefits.